niba/snacks.nvim/docs/win.md

 ---@field fixbuf? boolean don't allow other buffers to be opened in this window
 ---@field text? string|string[]|fun():(string[]|string) Initial lines to set in the buffer
----@field actions? table<string, snacks.win.Action.spec> Actions that can be used in key mappings {
+---@field actions? table<string, snacks.win.Action.spec> Actions that can be used in key mappings
+---@field resize? boolean Automatically resize the window when the editor is resized {
   show = true,
   fixbuf = true,